maxime-rainville/silverstripe-anyfield/README.md

 ### Showing a summary

 The AnyFields displays the type of the selected DataObject below its title.
 You can also display a summary by implementing a `getSummary` method on your DataObject class.
-This can be done with a DataExtension as well.
+This can be done with a Extension as well.

 ### Showing an icon